 It is recommended for special events or when inviting guests, as it renders the table a gorgeous and traditional Japanese atmosphere.

 In Japan, it is common to eat a festive dish called "Osechi" at New Year's, which is often served in Jubako.

 You can carry Jubako around to the house where the gathering takes place on the New Year's day.
 You can also take it with you when you eat outside, such as for " Hanami"(cherry blossom viewing).

 To clean, wipe it with a wet cloth when it gets dirty.
 It can be quickly rinsed with water, but please make sure to wipe it dry thoroughly.

 Echizen lacquerware originated around the city of Sabae in Fukui Prefecture, in the northern part of Japan.
-Known for its subdued luster and elegant beauty with a history going back more than 1,500 years.
+It is known for its subdued luster and elegant beauty with a history dating back more than 1,500 years.

 Echizen lacquerware has developed techniques for product diversification and mass production in response to changing lifestyles and market needs.
 Echizen lacquerware is easy to use, durable, and beautiful, and is loved not only by households but also by cooking professionals, accounting for more than 80% of all lacquerware for the food industry and commercial use in Japan.